-RETAINING WALL VARIABLES Table Date 7
+RETAINING WALL VARIABLES

 Wall No. Long Term Settlement (in.)
-Differential Settlement (%) (ft./100ft.)
-Air Contaminants Classification
+Short Term Settlement (in.)
+Differential Settlement (%) (ft./100ft.) ir Contaminants Classification

 1

 2

 Design walls for the settlements noted in the table.
 Long term settlement is measured from the beginning of wall construction.